startxfr/helm-repository/charts/cluster-argocd/README.md

 # STARTX helm : cluster-argocd

-This helm chart is used to configure code ready kubevirt via it's operator and deploy a VM into Openshift.
+This helm chart is used to configure code ready argocd via it's operator and deploy a VM into Openshift.
 This chart is part of the cluster-xxx startx helm chart that doesn't create application deployment but rather represent a cluster configuration state orchestrated by gitops tools like ArgoCD.

 ## Requirements and guidelines